Profile: Andy Coulson

 Listen to BBC Radio 4's profile of Andy Coulson

-Coulson then played an important role in building support in Fleet Street for Tory leader David Cameron.
-In particular, he is credited with helping get the pre-election endorsement of the Sun.
+Coulson played an important role in building support in Fleet Street for Tory leader David Cameron.
+In particular, he is credited with helping get the endorsement of the Sun before the 2010 election.

 Tim Montgomerie, editor of the ConservativeHome blog, said Coulson's tabloid touch and right-wing instincts brought much-needed balance to the Cameron team.